We are talking about a protein produced by osteoblasts during bone formation.

 However, in the late 1990s, depletion of osteocalcin was found to have minor effects on bone density and mineralization in mice.

-Since then, great efforts have been made to determine the true function of this protein.
+Since then, significant efforts have been made to determine the proper function of this protein.

-The currently known key functions of osteocalcin are its role in glucose metabolism and adaptation to exercise, neuronal development, male fertility, and there is a very recent hypothesis linking osteocalcin to tumorigenesis.
+Osteocalcin’s currently known essential functions are its role in glucose metabolism and adaptation to exercise, neuronal development, and male fertility.
+There is a very recent hypothesis linking osteocalcin to tumorigenesis.

-In mammals, glucose metabolism is known to be the main source of energy generation.
-For a long time, it could not be explained why a hormone secreted by the skeleton would be involved in this metabolic pathway.
+In mammals, glucose metabolism is the primary source of energy generation.
+It could not be explained why a hormone secreted by the skeleton would be involved in this metabolic pathway for a long time.

-An investigation demonstrated that secreted non-carboxylated osteocalcin induces insulin production in pancreatic islets, as well as adiponectin expression in adipocytes.
+An investigation demonstrated that secreted non-carboxylated osteocalcin induces insulin production in pancreatic islets and adiponectin expression in adipocytes.

 These findings support the idea of a bone-pancreas endocrine circuit where insulin signaling induces osteocalcin expression in osteoblasts, further stimulating insulin secretion from pancreatic islet cells.